venam/adsuck-hosts-experimentation/README.md

 Do not leave an empty line in this file otherwise all the websites will get filtered.

 ####The hosts File
-This contains host to block.
+This contains hosts to block.
 You can get hosts file from :
 * http://www.mvps.org/winhelp2002/hosts.txt
 * http://rlwpx.free.fr/WPFF/hosts.htm